 Usually, to receive a dividend on a share, you must have acquired it by the close of markets which precedes the day on which the coupon is detached.
-For payment of the final dividend with the option in shares, the dividend is detached on the first day of the shareholder's option period.
+For payment of the final dividend with the option in shares, the dividend is detached on the second trading day before the shareholder's option period.

-With regard to the 2017 final dividend, the detached date (the "ex date") is 25 May 2018 and so you must have purchased your EDF shares by the close of trading on 24 May 2018.
+With regard to the 2018 final dividend, the detached date (the "ex date") is 22 May 2019 and so you must have purchased your EDF shares by the close of trading on 21 May 2019.
+The shareholder's option period start on 24 May 2019.